jugyo/JCommand/README.md

 ]
 ```

-`%` will be replace with active file path
+`%` will be replace with the active file path or empty string when no active file